scalipsum/comms4docs_docs/source/includes/_users.md

 In order for a request to be successful, a **valid stored user id** must be added as a parameter.

+Each user is stored and sent back as an object type.

 ## Update a specific user

 > PUT /users/:id